The mission of UCLA Health Sound Body Sound Mind is to promote self-confidence and healthy lifestyle choices among today’s youth.

 In 2011, Sound Body Sound Mind expanded again, this time to Dallas, Texas, to train educators from all 211 schools in the Dallas Independent School District on the Sound Body Sound Mind Curriculum.

 That same year Sound Body Sound Mind partnered with their 100th school, installing a fitness center in William and Carol Ouchi High School.
-This milestone enabled the Foundation to consistently impact over 100,000 students per year.

 In early 2012, Sound Body Sound Mind added two new grants to the program, giving partner schools more support for extracurricular fitness activities and fitness center maintenance.